Wolverine971/9takes/src/blog/people/creators/Alex-Cooper.md

 Alex Cooper is more than just a podcaster; she's a social butterfly who thrives on meaningful conversations.
 This aligns perfectly with her Enneagram Type 7 personality, known for being extroverted and enthusiastic.
 Her podcast episodes often delve into personal stories and controversial topics, showcasing her love for interviews and gossip.

-Alex's social reach extends to friendships with celebrities like [Miley Cyrus](/blog/famous-enneagram-types/Miley-Cyrus) and [Emily Ratajkowski](/blog/famous-enneagram-types/Emily-Ratajkowski).
+Alex's social reach extends to friendships with celebrities like <a href="/blog/famous-enneagram-types/Miley-Cyrus">Miley Cyrus</a> and <a href="/blog/famous-enneagram-types/Emily-Ratajkowski">Emily Ratajkowski</a>.
 In a podcast episode with Emily, Alex discusses her image, personal relationship with sex, and her decision to tackle political issues.
 This conversation reflects her Type 7 traits, emphasizing the importance of having a voice and expressing herself openly.

 ## How Each Enneagram Type Perceives Alex Cooper